IBM-Bluemix-Docs/mobileanalytics/install-client-sdk.md

 8. You have now installed the Cordova plugin and configured your environments.
 Next, [import and initialize](sdk.html#initalize-ma-sdk) the Analytics Client SDK.

 #### Location Service Enablement ahead of cordova bms-core plugin version (>2.4.+).
-9. For Cordova-ios app to enable the location api correct working you need to add a property in Info.plist file in the project folder of your app i.e.  `Privacy - Location Usage Description`  and as value give proper justification to adding the location api as "The app requires location service to be enabled" or so .
+9. For Cordova-ios app to enable the location API correct working you need to add a property in Info.plist file in the project folder of your app i.e.  `Privacy - Location Usage Description`  and as value give proper justification to adding the location API as "The app requires location service to be enabled" or so .

-10. For Cordova-android app to enable the location api correct working put the following  in app AndroidManifest.xml file.
+10. For Cordova-android app to enable the location API correct working put the following  in app AndroidManifest.xml file.
 	```
 	 <uses-permission android:name="android.permission.INTERNET" />
 	 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>